Restoring PowerThe steps we take to restore your power.

 01 Transmission Lines

 - These are high-voltage lines that move bulk electricity from a generating plant to a substation or between substations.
-A problem with one of these lines could interrupt the electric power to several thousand customers.
+A problem with one of these lines could interrupt the electric power to several thousand members.

 03 Main Distribution Lines